chykon/rivium-mono/projects/rivium/README.md

 # Rivium

-A virtual machine that implements RISC-V ISA and is built on a modern web platform with a focus on performance.
+A virtual machine that implements RISC-V ISA.
+Built on a modern web platform.